-Requirements Eighteen credits including HDFS 005, HDFS 060, HDFS 065; three 100- or 200-level HDFS courses except [291, 296].
-This minor cannot be the sole minor for sociology or psychology majors but is acceptable as a second minor, especially for persons interested in careers involving work with families and youth.
+- Requirements Eighteen credits including HDFS 005, 060, 065 and any three 100-level HDFS courses or complete HDFS 161 and 189, and one 200-level HDFS course except HDFS 200, 265, 291, 296. - Ineligible majors This minor cannot be the sole minor for Sociology or psychology majors but is acceptable as a second minor, especially for persons interested in careers involving work with families and youth.
+For other majors, it can be the sole minor.
+Contact person Jacqueline.Weinstock@uvm.edu